Enhanced Fujita scale: Differences from the Fujita scale

-The new scale takes into account the quality of construction and standardizes different kinds of structures.
+The Enhanced Fujita Scale takes into account the quality of construction and standardizes different kinds of structures.
 The wind speeds on the original scale were deemed by meteorologists and engineers as being too high, and engineering studies indicated that slower winds than initially estimated cause the respective degrees of damage.
 The old scale lists an F5 tornado as wind speeds of 261–318 mph, while the new scale lists an EF5 as a tornado with winds above 200 mph, found to be sufficient to cause the damage previously ascribed to the F5 range of wind speeds.
-None of the tornadoes in the United States recorded before February 1, 2007, will be re-categorized.
+None of the tornadoes in the United States recorded before February 1, 2007, were re-categorized during and after the transition to the EF Scale.

 Essentially, there is no functional difference in how tornadoes are rated.
 The old ratings and new ratings are smoothly connected with a linear formula.
 The only differences are adjusted wind speeds, measurements of which were not used in previous ratings, and refined damage descriptions; this is to standardize ratings and to make it easier to rate tornadoes which strike few structures.
 Twenty-eight Damage Indicators (DI), with descriptions such as "double-wide mobile home" or "strip mall", are used along with Degrees of Damage (DoD) to determine wind estimates.
 Different structures, depending on their building materials and ability to survive high winds, have their own DIs and DoDs.
 Damage descriptors and wind speeds will also be readily updated as new information is learned.
 Some differences do exist between the two scales in the ratings assigned to damage.
 An EF5 rating on the new scale requires a higher standard of construction in houses than does an F5 rating on the old scale.
-So, the complete destruction and sweeping away of a typical American frame home, which would likely be rated F5 on the Fujita scale, would be rated EF4 or lower on the Enhanced Fujita scale.
+So, the complete destruction and sweeping away of a typical American frame home, which would likely be rated F5 on the Fujita scale, would probably be rated EF4 or lower.

-Since the new system still uses actual tornado damage and similar degrees of damage for each category to estimate the storm's wind speed, the National Weather Service states that the new scale will likely not lead to an increase in the number of tornadoes classified as EF5.
+Since the EF Scale still uses actual tornado damage and similar degrees of damage for each category to estimate the storm's wind speed, the National Weather Service states that the scale will likely not lead to an increase in the number of tornadoes classified as EF5.
 Additionally, the upper bound of the wind speed range for EF5 is open—in other words, there is no maximum wind speed designated.

 Rating classifications

 For purposes such as tornado climatology studies, Enhanced Fujita scale ratings may be grouped into classes.
-Classifications are also used by NOAA's Storm Prediction Center to determine whether the tornado was "significant".
-This same classification is also used by the National Weather Service.

-The table shows other variations of the tornado rating classifications based on certain areas.
+The National Weather Service classifies EF0 and EF1 as weak, EF2 and EF3 as strong, as EF4 and EF5 as violent.
+The National Weather Service also uses the EF scale to classify tornadoes with a rating of EF2 and greater as significant.
+The National Weather Service Quad Cities, Iowa/Illinois uses a modified EF scale wording, which gives a new term for each rating on the scale, going from weak to catastrophic.